rehansulehria/google-search-tests/ReadMe.md

 ./start.sh
 ```

-If you are on Windows, you can run the tests using the following command from the project root folder:
+If you are on `Windows`, you can run the tests using the following command from the project root folder:
 ```
 ./start.bat
 ```